Expat Exchange

 What advice to expats in Varna have about housing?

 "At first, I would rent and when I am satisfied with living in the country, then possibly buy.
-Always be represented by an attorney when buying," said an expat in Varna.
+Always be represented by an attorney when buying," wrote one expat living in Varna.

 What are medical services in Varna like?